aeon-toolkit/aeon-admin/gsoc/application-template.md

 ## Milestones

-Describe in details the steps planned to achieve the goals mentioned above, feel free to structure this section as you want.
+Describe in details the steps planned to achieve the goals mentioned above and deliverables, feel free to structure this section as you want.
 Remember the documentation and testing for your project.
 List of outcomes from the project.

 ## Timeline

-Give a rough timeline for the project, again aspects other than code.
+Give a rough timeline for the project, including aspects other than code.
 Take into account reviews and fixes, you may not get it correct the first time around.
 Optionally, you can explain additional goals that could be tackled during this project if time allows.

 How long do you want your project to be?
 Is it short, medium or Large?
 Dates can be flexible and discussed when starting.